Binary Search Tree

 else {

-TreeNode inorderPredecessor = inorderPredecessor(root.right);
+TreeNode inorderPredecessor = inorderPredecessor(root.left);

 root.key = inorderPredecessor.key;

-root.right = delete(root.right, inorderPredecessor.key);
+root.left = delete(root.left, inorderPredecessor.key);

 return root;